Biden signs sweeping climate, health care, tax bill into law

 The White House says other events will showcase how Biden worked to get a string of bipartisan measures passed, including gun safety legislation and a bill to boost domestic production of semiconductor chips in order to stay competitive with China.

-As part of its digital campaign, the White House plans to unveil a interactive website on climate incentives, to allow families and small businesses to easily access information about tax credits.
+As part of its digital campaign, the White House plans to unveil an interactive website on climate incentives, to allow families and small businesses to easily access information about tax credits.

 Plans for a media blitz include using various online and social media avenues to spread Democrats' message.
 The White House plans to hold briefings with influencers and content creators to "amplify our message on their own online social media channels," according to a memo on the plans.